kourna/xmingui/README.md

 # how to use

-- copy "compnents" and "layouts" folder into your project
+- copy "components" and "layouts" folder into your project
 - include gui.h
 - done :P